eliudio/crawl4ai-project/README.md

 ## Move the project to rompje.com

-## code cleanup

-Ask AI to cleanup
+## Unit test coverage
-1) introduce code coverage tool / write unit tests to cover 100% of code
+introduce code coverage tool / write unit tests to cover 100% of code
-2) restructure the code, new directory structure
-- introduce a subdirectory for common, local and server
-- put specific python scripts in these directories, specific to these purposes, common, local and serve
-- create directories tools/export with export scripts
-- create directories models and move the models in there
-- mimick the same directory structure for unit tests

 ## run on google